rdegges/okta.github.io/hugo/content/docs/api/resources/oauth-clients.md

 and [OpenID Connect Dynamic Client Registration 1.0](https://openid.net/specs/openid-connect-registration-1_0.html).

-Note that clients managed via this API are modeled as applications in Okta and appear in the Applications section of the Administrator dashboard.
+Note that clients managed via this API are modeled as applications in Okta and appear in the Applications section of the administrator UI.
 Changes made via the API appear in the UI and vice versa.
 Tokens issued by these clients follow the rules for Access Tokens and ID Tokens.

 ## Getting Started